RoboCupatHomeSim/human-navigation-unity/README.md

 SIGVerse window will be opened.
 3. Type the IP address of ROS to "Rosbridge IP" in SIGVerse window.

-### Set Up Configuration File for Human Navigation

-1. Open the [SIGVerseConfig]-[HumanNavi]-[sample] folder in this project folder.
-2. Copy "HumanNaviConfig.json" to the [SIGVerseConfig]-[HumanNavi] folder.
-(Note: If there is no configuration file in the HumanNavi folder, a configuration file will be automatically copied from the sample folder when the Unity project is opened.)

 ## How to Execute Human Navigation

 Please start the ROS side application beforehand.